 Receiver-in-the-Ear vs. Behind-the-Ear Hearing Aids: Which One Fits You Best?

-Understanding Receiver-in-the-Ear (RIC) Hearing Aids
+What is Receiver-in-the-Ear (RIC) Hearing Aid?

 Advantages of RIC Hearing Aids

-Ideal for Whom?
+Ideal For Whom?

-Understanding Behind-the-Ear (BTE) Hearing Aids
+What is Behind-the-Ear (BTE) Hearing Aids

-Advantages of BTE Hearing Aids
+Benefits of BTE Hearing Aids

-Ideal for Whom?
+Ideal For Whom?

 RIC vs. BTE: Key Differences in Table